Study Code of Practice and Student Code of Conduct

 Formative assessment:

 We believe in continuous and transparent assessment.
-As such, students receive formative grades for all papers, tests, presentations and other types of assessment tasks completed in class or at home, unless an assessment task is designed with the intention of being grade-free.
+As such, students receive formative grades for all papers, tests, presentations, and other types of assessment tasks completed in class or at home, unless an assessment task is designed with the intention of being grade-free.

 Assessment and exams add

 In the IB Diploma programme, summative assessment happens in the final exams in May of DP2, and throughout the two years of the Diploma Programme, students complete ‘internal assessments’ that are moderated by the IB.
 The IAs make up a percentage of the student’s final grade.
 In addition, students complete the Extended Essay and a two Theory of Knowledge examinations.
+Students must also complete CAS, which is a requirement to pass the IB Diploma programme.

 When completing examination work at school, students’ laptops will be monitored in an exam setting, using the IT programme Exam Cookie (www.examcookie.dk)